 Cache Creek has long served as a regional source for aggregate.
-Mining within the creek dates back to the early 1900's at least the turn of the century, when sand and gravel were removed and shipped by rail to be used in the reconstruction of San Francisco after the devastating 1906 earthquake.
-Many of the early excavations were small and scattered along a wide expanse, meeting both local needs as well as large public projects such as the Golden Gate Bridge.
-With the post-World War II economic boom in the 1950s, however, the scale and intensity of mining began to increase.
+Mining within the creek dates back to the early 1900's, when sand and gravel were removed and shipped by rail to be used in the reconstruction of San Francisco after the devastating 1906 earthquake.
+Many of the early excavations were small and scattered along a wide expanse, meeting both local needs as well as large public projects, such as the Golden Gate Bridge.
+With the post-World War II economic boom in the 1950's, however, the scale and intensity of mining began to increase.
 The building of airports, schools, hospitals, highways, dams, and residential suburbs created a strong need for concrete and other construction materials.
 The production of sand and gravel in Cache Creek has continued to escalate over the past several decades, responding to the robust growth of both California and the Sacramento metropolitan region.